SeisComP/main/apps/tools/scquery/descriptions/scquery.rst

 .. _scquery_config:

 #.
-Create the query profiles in :file:`queries.cfg` in @CONFIGDIR@ or @SYSTEMCONFIGDIR@.
-The
+Create the query profiles in :file:`queries.cfg` in @SYSTEMCONFIGDIR@ or
-   file contains your database queries.
+   @CONFIGDIR@.
+The file contains your database queries.
 Examples for MariaDB/MySQL and PostgreSQL are found in the section :ref:`scquery_queries`.

 #. **Optional:** Add the database connection parameter to the configuration file
    :file:`scquery.cfg` or :file:`global.cfg` in @CONFIGDIR@ or to @SYSTEMCONFIGDIR@: